Esri/palladio/README.md

 ### Execute a simple CityEngine Rule

-1. In CityEngine, create the following rule file and share it as a rule package (RPK) to disk somewhere (or download one of the provided examples):
+1. In CityEngine, create the following rule file and share it as a rule package (RPK) to disk somewhere (or download one of the provided examples and share it as a RPK (see [Creating a Rule Package](https://doc.arcgis.com/en/cityengine/latest/help/help-rule-package.htm))):
    ```
    attr height = 1